 1976…the year I discovered film music.
 It’s an important year for me.
-With my purchase of THE OMEN soundtrack, and for the last 35 years, film music became my preferred listening of choice and eventually part of my career.
-After focusing on the 9 Favorite Scores of 1962, the year of my birth, last month, it seemed only fair to devote this month’s “9 on the 9th” post to another watershed year, particularly one I can actually remember…if only vaguely.
+With my purchase of THE OMEN soundtrack, and for over four decades, film music became my preferred listening of choice and eventually part of my career.
+After focusing on the 9 Favorite Scores of 1962, the year of my birth, last month, it seemed only fair to devote this month’s “9 on the 9th” post to nine favorite film scores of 1976, another watershed year, particularly one I can actually remember…if only vaguely.

 Once again I was lucky to have discovered film music during a rather heady period of creativity.
 Though I discovered it on the eve of the STAR WARS boom that would signal a regeneration of film music a year later, 1976 strikes me as a particularly inventive and varied year.
 As always, the “chore” of whittling down the list to nine proved difficult.
 Leaving out such seminal scores (at least to me) as ROCKY, KING KONG, ROBIN AND MARIAN, THE MISSOURI BREAKS, RICH MAN POOR MAN, SWASHBUCKLER, THE SEVEN-PER-CENT SOLUTION, SILVER STREAK, MURDER BY DEATH, and LOGAN’S RUN seems foolish.
 But such are the challenges and drawbacks of making lists.

 To give other scores a chance, and to actually see what would end up in the top slot, I’ve deliberately left off THE OMEN.
 For reasons that have been recounted numerous times throughout this site, Jerry Goldsmith’s classic horror score for me takes the top spot–for the year and, well, forever.
 So I decided to give other scores and composers a chance.